HorizonsRC/hydrobot/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the appropriate location in the documentation.
-3. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy. **This is a matter of trust for now, but I will figure out how to enforce this with "tox" at some point**
+3. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy. [*NOTE: This is a matter of trust for now, but I will figure out how to enforce this with "tox" at some point*]

 Tips
 ----